tom91136/Akatsuki/README.md

 ## Download
 **The compiler is written in Java 8 so make sure you have JDK8 or higher installed(use `java -version` to check)**

+**For the time being, there seems to be several bugs with version `0.1.0` due to the addition of `@Arg`.
+For stability, you may want to use `0.3.0` for now while I work on `0.1.1`**

+Things that are broken in `0.1.0`:

+ * Builder does not work on inherited fragments
+ * Builder looses type information after certain chained calls
+ * `@Arg` doesn't seems to survive very well on it's own, need a `@Retained` field otherwise something breaks

+Some of them are showstoppers which I apologise for, I was rushing the 0.1.0 release because it's taking forever.

 Gradle dependencies:
 ```groovy
 dependencies {